 Use the Right Pump to Fill Your Tires

-If you do need to fill up your tires a little more, it’s important to make sure that you have total control over the air filling process in a way that just isn’t quite as easy to do with compressed air or electric pumps.
+If you do need to fill up your tires a little more, it’s important to make sure that you have total control over the air.

-Those tools are great when you have to fill huge tires up to 30 or 40 psi but can be a bit overkill when you’re looking to tackle something like a dirt bike tire.
+Many tire pumps out there are great when you have to fill large, auto tires up to 30 or 40 psi, but they can be a bit overkill when you’re looking to tackle something like a dirt bike tire.

-At the same time, you don’t necessarily need to spend a ton of money on proprietary tire pumps made specifically for dirt bikes to get great results.
+At the same time, you don’t necessarily need to spend a ton of money on some fancy tire pump made for dirt bikes to get great results.